intel-unesp-mcp/infieri2019-session2/README.md

 z after that.
 This usage avoids additional memory requests and a performance improvement is likely possible.

-A code implementation with these improvements is ‘diffusion_tiled.c’.
+A code implementation with these improvements is `diffusion_tiled.c`.
 We select a blocking factor value YBF for the number of y rows we will process in each slab; the goal being to select an optimal number that will maintain the sufficient amounts of y and z data in the cache long